Benjam11n/Birds-of-a-Feather-frontend/README.md

 4. **Creating a Community:**

-   - Access the communities via the left sidebar.
+   - Access the communities page via the left sidebar.
    - Click "Create Community" on the right side of the application.

 5. **Replying:**

-   - Find the "Reply" button at the bottom right of each post card.
+   - Find the "Reply" button at the bottom right of each post/reply card.
    - Click to reply to a post.

 6. **Upvote/Downvote:**